code-with-amitk/Code-examples/System-Design/Concepts/Devops/README.md

 - **MTTD(Mean time to detect)** Issue detection by the operations team.
 - **Resilience** Ability of system to adjust itself during changes or disturbances, so that it can sustain required operations expected and unexpected conditions.

-# C. Devops Building Blocks/Fundamental of Devops
+### D. Devops Building Blocks/Fundamental of Devops
 - **1. Reduce batch size** With reduced bat size, we can deploy more frequently.
 - **2. Deploy Freequently, Deploy small**
    - Root causes of production incidents can be undersood quickly.